 The best way to save money, slay your debts, and beat inflation is to make yourself a sensible budget.
 Here are the top 10 budgeting apps in Canada.
-We also like these excellent tips on how to budget for inflation and higher prices, courtesy of Forbes.
+We also like these excellent tips on how to budget for inflation and higher prices, courtesy of Forbes and The Globe and Mail.
 They recommend you streamline your mortgage costs, reduce your debt rates and do an energy audit around your home (see above tip).

 Forbes also recommends you get rid of unnecessary and underused subscriptions (do you really need to subscribe to Netflix, Disney+, Crave, AND Starz?).
 If you don’t have time to track down all your subscriptions, use a personal finance app like Mint.
 You can link the app to your bank and credit card accounts, and it will search for subscriptions you’re paying for but no longer need or want.

-In addition to maximizing your RRSPs before the March 1st deadline, we highly recommend you take Tori Dunlap’s advice to open a high-yield savings account.
-These accounts will earn you up to 8x the normal rate of interest—something you’re going to need when you’re fighting against a 5% inflationary loss on any savings you’ve got parked in your bank account.
+In addition to maximizing your RRSPs before the March 1st deadline, we highly recommend you take Tori Dunlap’s advice to open a high-interest savings account.
+These accounts will earn you up to eight times the normal rate of interest—something you’re going to need when you’re fighting against a 5% inflationary loss on any savings you’ve got parked in your bank account.
 An American personal finance expert, Tori also recommends tracking your purchases and not waiting to invest.